Patient Experience of Care

 Some concerns do not fall under the jurisdiction of the Network or would be more appropriately handled by another agency, such as the Department of Public Health.
 The Network can refer patients to those identified agencies.
 In more serious circumstances, the Network will contact the agency directly.

-The State Department of Health also investigates patient grievances/complaints, if you wish to contact the Department of Health:
+The State Department of Health also investigates patient grievances/complaints.

 The Forum of ESRD Networks Kidney Patient Advisory Council (KPAC) created The Patient Grievance Process Toolkit to help patients as they work through the Grievance System.
-The toolkit designed by patients and for patients will help explain the grievance system to meet patient needs and is a useful tool for both patients and facilities.
+This toolkit was designed by patients for patients and will explain the grievance system and how it will meet patient needs.
+It is a useful tool for both patients and facilities.